 Allison Bradford is a doctoral candidate in the Learning Sciences and Human Development Cluster within the School of Education.
 She received her BS in Physics from the University of Maryland, and was a high school math and science teacher before attending graduate school.
 She currently engages in design-based research in partnership with teachers from several Bay Area school districts.
 Her current research is centered on designing technologies that support teacher customization of science curriculum in response to their students’ ideas and learning needs.
 Her studies focus on teacher customization, both as it occurs in-the-moment as teachers review learning analytics and during summer professional development workshops designed to guide teacher refinement of the curriculum.

-Corrine Aramburo is a second year student in the Joint Doctoral Program in Special Education.
-Her research interests include special education teacher preparation; administrative leadership and educational policy.
-She completed her BA in English and History Education at Brigham Young University and a MA in Moderate/Severe Special Education at San Francisco State University.
+Corrine Aramburo is a seventh year student in the Joint Doctoral Program in Special Education.
+Her research interests include special education teacher preparation; administrative leadership, and educational policy.
+She completed her BA in English and History Education at Brigham Young University and a MA in Extensive Support Needs Special Education at San Francisco State University.

 Astha Agarwal is a doctoral student in the School Psychology program at Berkeley School of Education and a Graduate Student Researcher for the California Child Welfare Indicators Project and Transition-Age Youth Research Hub.
 Astha is also a member of the Berkeley Hope Scholars community of former foster youth on campus.
 Astha’s research interests include pathways to higher education for youth impacted by the child welfare and juvenile justice systems, as well as risk and resilience among systems-impacted youth.
 Astha earned her BA in Psychology and Economics from McGill University and her MA in Education from UC Berkeley.